How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous

 Critically, however, because of its relatively low XUV irradiation, the Earth could not have formed as the evaporated core of a sub-Neptune.
 Although very early studies by \ct{Hayashi1979} and \ct{Sekiya1980} suggested that Earth could have had a significant initial hydrogen envelope, these studies were conducted before we had good observational constraints on disk lifetimes and stellar XUV histories.
-More recent studies by \ct{Erkaev2013} and \ct{Lammer2014} estimate that the Earth could have only lost up to $\sim$10 Earth Ocean equivalents of hydrogen, which corresponds to $\sim3\times10^{-4}$ $M_{\mathrm{\oplus}}$ or a surface pressure of $\sim$50 bar.
+Subsequent studies by \ct{Erkaev2013} and \ct{Lammer2014} estimate that the Earth could have only lost up to $\sim$10 Earth Ocean equivalents of hydrogen, which corresponds to $\sim3\times10^{-4}$ $M_{\mathrm{\oplus}}$ or a surface pressure of $\sim$50 bar.
 A more recent study by \ct{Johnstone2015} found that the Earth could have lost up to 1\% of it's mass, however this required assuming both that the Sun was born as a very fast rotator and an extremely high core luminosity.
 Consequently, $10^{-3}$ $M_{\mathrm{\oplus}}$ is likely a reasonable estimate for the maximum primordial envelope that can be evaporated from a typical Earth-like planet, and therefore we consider Earth to have been ``born-rocky".

 As a result, distinguishing between these two scenarios for the origin of the rocky exoplanet population will be critical in our efforts to constrain the frequency of Earth-like planets in the habitable zones of Sun-like stars, as discussed in Section \ref{etasec}.
 To do this, we propose a new observational test to constrain the origin of the rocky planet population by determining how the transition radius $R_{\mathrm{trans}}$ between the rocky and non-rocky planet populations scales with the incident flux a planet receives from its star.
 Using N-body simulations of planet assembly and models of atmospheric photo-evaporation we show that these two scenarios make opposing predictions for how the transition should scale with flux, thereby providing us with a powerful diagnostic for the formation of rocky planets.